Python SDK

 print(page["data"])

-• The search parameter is optional — you can remove it if you don’t need keyword filtering.
+• The search parameter is optional.
+Omit it if you don't need keyword filtering and only want date-based or paginated results.

-Related REST docs: Get All Results in Range.
+• Related REST documentation: Get All Results in Range.

 Get Result by ID